nitind/.github/CONTRIBUTING.md

 [![Create Eclipse Development Environment for JDT](https://download.eclipse.org/oomph/www/setups/svg/JDT.svg)](https://www.eclipse.org/setups/installer/?url=https://raw.githubusercontent.com/eclipse-jdt/eclipse.jdt/master/org.eclipse.jdt.releng/JDTConfiguration.setup&show=true "Click to open Eclipse-Installer Auto Launch or drag onto your running installer's title area")

 See also https://wiki.eclipse.org/Platform/How_to_Contribute

 ## Contributing a change

 We generally use the [Fork and pull model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model) for JDT development.

 Here are the steps:

+1. If it is a new issue, create it in the appropriate repository (e.g. [here](https://github.com/eclipse-jdt/eclipse.jdt.core/issues) for compiler and [here](https://github.com/eclipse-jdt/eclipse.jdt.ui/issues) for UI)
-1. Create a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) of the repository in your GitHub account.
+2. Create a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) of the repository in your GitHub account.
-2. Clone the original Eclispe project repo to your local machine
+3. Clone the original Eclispe project repo to your local machine
-5. Add your fork as a remote on the local repo.
+4. Add your fork as a remote on the local repo.
-4. Create a local branch for your changes.
+5. Create a **dedicated** local branch for your changes (like "issue_123")
-5. Develop your changes and commit them to your newly created branch
+6. Develop your changes and commit them to your newly created branch, **do not commit on master!**
+7. For compiler fixes **regression test is mandatory**, for other fixed highly recommended.
+8. Before opening PR, fetch latest changes from master and rebase your branch on latest master commit.
-6. Open a pull request.
+9. Open a pull request.

-    * Push the local branch from step 3 to your fork
+    * Push the local branch from step 5 to your fork
     * Go to the GitHub repo page (for example, https://github.com/eclipse-jdt/eclipse.jdt.ui).
 GitHub will detect that you have pushed to your fork and will show a button offering you to "Compare & pull request".
 Alternatively, you can navigate to the repo's pull request page (https://github.com/eclipse-jdt/eclipse.jdt.ui/pulls) and press "New pull request"
     * Request a review from one or more reviewers.

-7. Address any review comments and commit any further changes to the branch from step 4 and push the branch to your fork.
+10. Address any review comments and commit any further changes to the branch from step 5 and push the branch to your fork.
 This will update the PR with those changes.
 Generally, you should add additional changes in separate PRs.
 It makes it easier to review just those new changes.